juji-io/site/blog/a-step-to-step-guide-how-to-make-a-multi-purpose-chatbot-no-coding-required.md

 image: /assets/uploads/owen-beard-k21dn4ovxnw-unsplash.jpg
 credit: https://unsplash.com/@owenbeard
 ---
-You want to make a chatbot for an insurance company website to greet their visitors, provide insurance quotes, as well as answer visitor questions.
+UnYou want to make a chatbot for an insurance company website to greet their visitors, provide insurance quotes, as well as answer visitor questions.
 Your challenge is how to make a chatbot so it can answer user questions or social chitchat **in the middle of** the task of giving an insurance quote without derailing the task flow?

 ![An insurance website chatbot answering a user's question during the task of giving an insurance quote]( "A multi-purpose chatbot for an insurance website")